InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 BETA.md

 ## Ad <a name="ad"></a>

 An ad resource is an object representing each unique ad that will be used by the bidder.
 It is a AdCOM 1.x ad object with relevant child objects.
-See the AdCOM specification (FIXME: Hyperlink) for details.
+See the [AdCOM specification](https://github.com/InteractiveAdvertisingBureau/AdCOM) for details.

 Only the bidder may modify the ad object and its' children, excepting the Audit object and these fields from the Ad object: